joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/18/us/politics/us-military-iran.html

 **Sweden's biggest regret after losing in Olympic quarterfinals?
 Victor Hedman sitting out**\
-`"We knew there was no place he’d rather be than on the ice to compete with us," said captain Gabriel Landeskog.`\
+`"We knew there was no place he'd rather be than on the ice to compete with us," said captain Gabriel Landeskog.`\
 https://nytimes.com/athletic/7056528/2026/02/18/sweden-olympics-mens-hockey-victor-hedman-quarterfinals/

 **The Worst Avalanches in Recent North American History**\